-Old enterprise instances of Jira that haven't had clear administration policies since day one must be audited.
-In this simple step-by-step guide to consolidate Jira we show how to make a semi-automated diagnosis of the situation that works for the most complex environments.
+Jira audits should be a periodical activity process for Jira enterprise instances that haven't had clear administration policies since day one; let's be honest.
+This also applies to all Jira instances.
+It's part of its maintenance process.
+In this simple step-by-step guide to consolidate Jira, we show how to make a semi-automated diagnosis of the situation that works for the most complex environments.

-How many customers of Atlassian started using Jira over 10 years ago?
-While it’s hard to give an accurate number given the fact that the company only started publishing its yearly financial reports after it went public in 2015, the volume is considerable and keeps growing: whenever you go into a startup or a corporation these days, you can almost assume their product teams will be using Jira to some extent --almost as much as you can see accountants running their balance sheets on Microsoft’s Excel.
+Whenever you go into a startup or a corporation, these days, you can almost assume the product teams will be using Jira to some extent -almost as much as you can see accountants running their balance sheets on Microsoft’s Excel.

 When will we take Scott Adam's MBA?
 This is where wisdom meets sarcasm...

-We said Jira has become a de facto standard.
-Becoming an industry standard also means that more and more people are aware of the typical problems a user is likely to encounter… and, of course, these people need quality troubleshooting when s*** hits the fan.
+We have just said Jira had become a facto standard.
+Becoming an industry-standard also means more people are aware of the typical problems a user is likely to encounter… and, of course, these people need quality troubleshooting.

 We’ve identified one of those typical problems in the path to consolidation, and we’d like to help with a proven method for diagnosing the health of large Jira instances.
-Hint: It all starts with an audit.
+Hint: It all starts auditing in Jira.

 With small teams, Jira works like a bullet.
 But as time goes by and more and more people and processes are thrown into the tool, performance takes a hit.
 And although Atlassian keeps revamping the product to be faster than yesterday, there are many factors still correlated with poor performance in Jira:

 Here are some signs of a corporate Jira crying for an audit: